Scholarships for Global Study

 The Council of American Overseas Research Centers sponsors scholarships for intensive summer study of a critical language in a city abroad.
 Languages include Arabic, Bangla, Bengali, Hindi, Indonesian, Korean, Punjabi, Turkish, Urdu, Azerbaijani, Chinese, Japanese, Persian, and Russian.
 All costs, including travel and orientation, are covered by the program sponsors for this 7 to 10 week summer experience.
 For more information, click here.

 The Deutsher Akademischer Austauschdienst (DAAD), or the German Academic Exchange Service, is a private, publicly funded, self-governing organization of higher education institutions in Germany.
 The DAAD promotes international academic relations and cooperation and offers undergraduate students a variety of support for study and research in Germany at all levels of the undergraduate program.
 Students can apply for fellowships for study abroad, for professional internships, for language courses, and for postgraduate research.
 Dickinsonians have won scholarships to fund study abroad, to pursue summer research in science, and to undertake a professional internship after graduation.
-Check the DAAD website for up-to-date information and contact Professor Sarah McGaughey.
+Check the DAAD website here for up-to-date information and contact Professor Sarah McGaughey.

 Foundation of the St. Andrew’s Society of Philadelphia Scholarship

 The St. Andrew’s Society offers scholarships in the amount of $20,000 for a full year of study at one of four Scottish universities.
 Open to U.S. citizens in the top quarter of the Dickinson class.
 Candidates must be willing to attend any of the four Scottish Universities participating in the program (Edinburgh, St. Andrews, Glasgow and Aberdeen).
 While the award of a scholarship guarantees admission to one of these Scottish universities, attendance at the scholar’s first choice school is not a given and, as such, the scholar must be flexible to attend any of them.
 Application and personal interview in Philadelphia required.
-Contact the Center for Global Study and Engagement, for more information.
+Contact the Center for Global Study and Engagement, for more information or click here.
 Application Deadline: March 1

 Fund for Education Abroad Scholarships